-3 Existing Zoning
+Existing Zoning

-- The three general types of zoning in Arlington Forest are all uniform across the neighborhood for each type-residential, public, and commercial (map XXX). - 6 Residential: R-6, One Family Dwelling District, for all residential properties.
-Permitted uses 7 include "one family detached" and "churches, mosques, synagogues, and temples."
-The 8 minimum lot size is 6,000 square feet, the maximum building height is 35 feet, and the 9 minimum floor area of any dwelling unit is 750 square feet.
-The maximum lot coverage is 40 10 percent for the main building and up to 48 percent with porch and garage; the maximum main building footprint is 2,520 square feet and 2,772 square feet with porch and garage.
-11 12 Setbacks for houses are 25 feet from the street, 25 feet from the rear property line, and an 13 aggregate of 18 feet from the right and left property lines (with a minimum of 10 feet on one - Public: S-3A, Special District, for all public lands and facilities.
-The purpose is "to encourage the retention of certain properties in a relatively undeveloped state," although permitted uses include elementary, middle, and high schools as well as colleges, hospitals, and social service institutions.
-The maximum allowed height of any building is 45 feet. - Commercial: C-1, Local Commercial District, for the Arlington Forest Shopping Center.
-The permitted commercial uses are to serve residential neighborhoods, including food services, retail stores, childcare, healthcare, rentals, office space, personal services, vehicle maintenance, and more.
+The three general types of zoning in Arlington Forest are residential, public, and commercial:

+- Residential (R-6, One Family Dwelling District) applies to all residential properties in our neighborhood.
+Permitted uses include "one family detached."
+The minimum lot size is 6,000 square feet, the maximum building height is 35 feet, and the minimum floor area of any dwelling unit is 750 square feet.
+The maximum lot coverage is 40 percent for the main building and up to 48 percent with porch and garage; the maximum main building footprint is 2,520 square feet and 2,772 square feet with porch and garage (or an accessory unit).
+Setbacks for houses are 25 feet from the street, 25 feet from the rear property line, and an aggregate of 18 feet from the right and left property lines (with a minimum of 10 feet on one side and 8 feet on the other). - Public (S-3A, Special District) applies to all public lands and facilities.
+The purpose is "to encourage the retention of certain properties in a relatively undeveloped state," but permitted uses include schools.
+The maximum allowed height of any building is 45 feet. - Commercial (C-1, Local Commercial District) applies to the Arlington Forest Shopping Center.
+The permitted commercial uses are to serve residential neighborhoods, including with food services, retail stores, healthcare facilities, office space, personal services, and more.
 The maximum allowed height of a structure is 35 feet, and 10 percent of the site must be fittingly landscaped.